2BAD/bitrix/README.md

 > I need to call a specific set of commands.
 How to do that effectively?

-Use `batch` method.
+Use the `batch` method.
 It will handle all routine:

 ```ts
 bitrix.batch<{